rancher/rancher-cleanup/README.md

 ## Using the cleanup script

+### Configuration options

+* Setting the environment variable `IGNORE_ISTIO` will ignore deleting Istio resources in `cleanup.sh` and will ignore checking Istio resources in `verify.sh`.

 ### Run as a Kubernetes Job

 * Deploy the job using `kubectl create -f deploy/rancher-cleanup.yaml`